How many reps is best for building muscle?

 Compound Dumbbell Movements

-Examples: Lunges, goblet squats, bench press, shoulder/arnold press, rows.
+Examples: Lunges, goblet squats, chest press, shoulder/arnold press, rows.

 Recommended Reps: 8-10